 Consistent with CSU's primarily regional location, our research includes that which is focused on the regional context; however we also conduct research at a national and international level given the university's stated aim to "create new knowledge and practice that creates solutions for the benefit of our communities locally, nationally and internationally".

-Our RA members have expertise in a range of qualitative and quantitative techniques.
+Our Research Area members have expertise in a range of qualitative and quantitative techniques.
 This includes the common qualitative analysis approaches, as well as narrative analysis.
 Multivariate approaches are commonly employed in quantitative analysis.

-Researchers in the Accounting and Finance RA have attracted in recent years from a number of funding bodies including the Australian Research Council, Commonwealth Department of Families and Housing and Community Services and Indigenous Affairs (FaHCSIA), the Salvation Army, Mission Australia and Anglicare.
+Researchers in the Accounting and Finance RA have attracted support from a number of external agencies including the Accounting and Finance Association of Australia and New Zealand, Australian Research Council, Australian Accounting Standards Board, Commonwealth Department of Families and Housing and Community Services and Indigenous Affairs (FaHCSIA), Essential Services Commission, the Salvation Army, Mission Australia and Anglicare.

-Our research has previously been published in a range of reputed peer-reviewed accounting and finance journals, including Corporate Governance: an International Review, Pacific Basin Finance Journal, Managerial Auditing Journal, Qualitative Research in Accounting and Management, Research in Accounting in Emerging Economies and Australasian Accounting, Business & Finance Journal.
+Our research has been published in a range of reputed peer-reviewed accounting and finance journals, including Accounting Forum, Behavioural Research in Accounting, Corporate Governance: an International Review, International Journal of Public Sector Management, Pacific Basin Finance Journal, Managerial Auditing Journal, Qualitative Research in Accounting and Management, Research in Accounting in Emerging Economies and Australasian Accounting, Business & Finance Journal.